MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/07/devtools.md

 :::image type="content" source="../../media/2021/07/ua-client-hints-in-network-conditions.msft.png" alt-text="Defining User-Agent Client Hints for a custom device in the Network conditions tool." lightbox="../../media/2021/07/ua-client-hints-in-network-conditions.msft.png":::

 For more information about defining hints in the **Network conditions** tool, see [Set user agent client hints](../../../network/reference.md#set-user-agent-client-hints).
-To review the history of this feature in the Chromium open-source project, see Issue [1174299](https://bugs.chromium.org/p/chromium/issues/detail?id=1174299).
+For the history of this feature in the Chromium open-source project, see Issue [1174299](https://bugs.chromium.org/p/chromium/issues/detail?id=1174299).

 <!-- ====================================================================== -->